 “I ain’t never gonna be mean ta you’s.”

-I called Jay and told him to get a copy of the New York Post to show Mike Sr. He wasn’t surprised we were getting publicity again.
+I call Jay and tell him to get a copy of the New York Post to show Mike Sr. He isn’t surprised we are getting publicity again.

 “They diagnosed me as an Attention Addict in Iowa.”

 “Tell Mike I’m tryin’ to get Marty to release the film to Andy Warhol so we can make an infomercial for Jace’s Place.
 I need his advice.”

 “He’s tied up in a trial today.
 I’ll get the paper and tell him what you want to do.
 Call me tomorrow.”

 “Thanks, Jay, as always.”

 Not feeling washed up enough, I decide it’s time for a shower.
 In our room, Jack looks grumpy, with his cousins ensconced on our bed.
 I know how to get rid of them.

 They jump up and ran to the dining room, Jack immediately brightens.